agenticplug.ai - Agentic Commerce Optimization company

 Pillar 2: Sentiment & Social Proof Management

-Actively shaping the external perception signals that AI models ingest to determine preference and trustworthiness.
+Actively strengthening the external perception signals that AI models weigh to determine preference and trustworthiness.

 • Review Platform Optimization: Managing reviews and social proof on G2, Trustpilot, and similar platforms that AI models weigh heavily for recommendation confidence.

-Tracking During Influence Phase: Monitor external sentiment scores and the frequency of "unprompted" brand mentions within LLM training data and live retrieval results.
+Tracking During Influence Phase: Monitor external sentiment scores and the frequency of unprompted brand mentions across live retrieval results and public sources.

 Phase 7: Convert – The Agentic Handoff